 - Expanding features and add-ons releases?

-A VMS relies strongly on how easily it can connect to software applications already active in a company’s operational ecosystem.
+A visitor management system relies strongly on how easily it can connect to software applications already active in your company’s operational ecosystem.
 The system should be able to effortlessly capture data and push it to the digital partners’ software.
-Here are some examples of what system integrations can be most useful for your visitor management needs:
+Here are some examples of what system integrations can be most useful for your visitor operations needs:

 - Salesforce – allowing you to manage visitors by sales leads or customer contacts.